enisn/DotNurseInjector/README.md

 # Customizations

-DotNurse meets your custom requirements such as a defining lifetime, injecting into different interfaces etc.
+DotNurse meets your custom requirements such as defining lifetime, injecting into different interfaces, etc.

 ***

 ## Managing from Startup

-.Nurse provides fluent api to manage your injections from single point.
+.Nurse provides fluent API to manage your injections from a single point.

 ### Service Lifetime